dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 [2126]: https://github.com/dart-lang/language/issues/2126

-### Pattern-if statement
+### If-case statement

 Often you want to conditionally match and destructure some data, but you only want to test a value against a single pattern.
-You can use a `switch` statement for that, but it's pretty verbose:
+A `switch` statement works but is
+verbose:

 ```dart
 switch (json) {